 The Way of the Cross, also known as the Stations of the Cross, are a way to pray and meditate on Christ’s sacrifice for us.
 It is divided into fourteen stations from the time He was condemned to his burial.
 This devotion has been long encouraged by the church, and is especially useful during Lent and Good Friday. – Catholic News Agency

-The Stations of the Cross, or the Way of the Cross, is a moving and meaningful to reflect on the end of Jesus’ life.
-Because it is, obviously, a very heavy topic, it can be easy to want to avoid talking about it with children.
+The Stations of the Cross, or the Way of the Cross, is a moving and meaningful way to reflect on the end of Jesus’ life.
+Because it is, obviously, a weighty topic, it can be easy to want to avoid talking about it with children.
 We have printables and resources to help make Stations of the Cross approachable and meaningful for children.

 - Printable Stations of the Cross for Children (Booklet and Reflections)